 The photo above is typical of some low season days - you might get rain like this, a quick heavy downpour lasting an hour, and then the rest of the day could be fine.
 Some days are like that, some have no rain, some are just grey and drizzly in a very Glaswegian way, and sometimes, maybe 3 - 4 times per year you get days and days of grey, wet days in a row .. and if your holiday happens to coincide with those days, sorry!
-I get a lot of comments on the blogs, and on my Facebook page from low season visitors saying they had mostly decent weather.
+I see a lot of comments from low season visitors saying they had mostly decent weather.
 If you come to Phuket from May to October, you can expect some wet days and obviously you won't be hitting the beach or wanting to go out sailing or diving on those days.
 It's the high season tourists who are more shocked by rain.
 Sure it can rain in December or January, peak season.
 Phuket is tropical, green, and you don't get all that greenery without rain!

 (above) Wet, windy and very green!